Enjoy fresh and delicious sushi without breaking the wallet at conveyor belt sushi (sushi boat) restaurants in Japan.

 Besides Toriton, we also like Maimon Sushi which has 4 restaurants in the Kanto area including one in Ueno.
 The chain originated from the Kanazawa area and offers fish from the Sea of Japan like nodoguro (blackthroat seaperch) which are less common.

-We hope this guide to conveyer belt sushi was helpful if you plan on visiting Japan.
+We hope this guide to conveyor belt sushi was helpful if you plan on visiting Japan.
 Although they are not fine dining quality, kaiten sushi is a great way to enjoy fresh seafood without breaking your wallet.